Better executable path queries in GHC 9.4

 Performance:

-admits any string value, not just valid paths.
-See above for a real world example: paths suffixed with"(deleted)"
+FilePathadmits any string value, not just valid paths.
+See above for a real world example: paths suffixed with"(deleted)"on Linux.

 I did not go further down this rabbit hole for the change discussed